Rosalind Picard: Affective computing

 In such a situation, it is necessary for the robots to understand the emotional aspects of humans in order to better serve their intended purpose.

 Her work has influenced many fields beyond computer science, ranging from video games to law.
 One critic, Aaron Sloman, described the book as having a "bold vision" that will inspire some and irritate others.
-Other critics emphasize the importance behind the work as it establishes an important framework for the field as a whole.
+Other critics emphasize the importance of the work in establishing a framework for the field as a whole.
 Picard responded to Sloman's review by saying, "I don't think the review captures the flavor of the book.
 However, he does raise interesting points, as well as potential misunderstandings, both of which I am grateful for the opportunity to comment on".

 In 2009, Picard co-founded Affectiva, along with Rana el Kaliouby, and became the company's chief scientist for the next four years.
 The company was based on technologies the two began developing at the Affective Computing Research Group within the MIT Media Lab.
-In April 2014, Picard co-founded Empatica, Inc, a business creating wearable sensors and analytics to help people understand and communicate physiological changes involved in emotion.
+In 2013, Picard co-founded Empatica, Inc, a business creating wearable sensors and analytics to help people understand and communicate physiological changes involved in emotion.
 Her team showed that physiological changes in the emotion system could help identify seizures that might be life-threatening.